borisbreuer/borisbreuer/README.md

 My name is Boris Breuer.
 I live in Cologne and I am developing in JavaScript.
 Sometimes I do something in PHP as well.

-I use Vue.js with its ecosystem for my Frontend. node.js with express.js and other npm packages for my backend.
+I use Vue.js with its ecosystem for my frontend stuff. node.js with express.js and other npm packages for my backend.
 And MySQL as my database.
 I use docker for development purposes.